Are you having trouble writing tender submissions?

-As a freelance copywriter, I’ve helped many companies win very profitable tenders.
-This tip is to help you understand what you need to include when writing winning tender responses.
+As a freelance copywriter, I’ve helped many companies with writing successful tender submissions.
+This tip is to help you understand what you need to include when writing winning tender submissions.

-You need to demonstrate to a prospective client that you’re the best person/company to handle their business.
-You also need to demonstrate that you understand what they need and can deliver it.
+You must demonstrate to a prospective client that you’re the best person/company to handle their business.
+You must also demonstrate that you understand what they need and can deliver it.

 Competitive tendering isn’t about what you do.
 It’s about what you can do for the client.
 Tell the client what you have done for other companies and how this is similar to the requirements of the tender request.
 Demonstrate that you have the skills, capabilities and flexibility to do the work and make life easier for the client.